pure-nomad/StellarLink/README.md

 ## Usage

-Create your config, this project uses []("https://github.com/pure-nomad/cordkit" "Cordkit") so refer to that documentation for better understanding.
+Create your config, this project uses [CordKit](https://github.com/pure-nomad/cordkit) so refer to that documentation for better understanding.

 Run the StellarLink server:
 ```sh